 To help avoid injury to yourself or others, have the vehicle serviced right away.
-See Airbag Readiness Light ⇒ 99 for more information, including important safety information.
+See Airbag Readiness Light ⇔ 101 for more information, including important safety information.

 If the vehicle does not have a rear seat that will accommodate a rear-facing child restraint, a rear-facing child restraint should not be installed in the vehicle, even if the airbag is off.
+If the child restraint uses a top tether, see Lower Anchors and Tethers for Children (LATCH System) \Rightarrow 75 for top tether anchor locations.

-Do not secure a child seat in a position without a top tether anchor if a national or local law requires that the top tether be anchored, or if the instructions that come with the child restraint say that the top strap must be anchored.
+Do not secure a child restraint in a position without a top tether anchor if a national or local law requires that the top tether be anchored, or if the instructions that come with the child restraint say that the top strap must be anchored.